MEAT CHICKENS 2026

 Bred-for-meat chickens

-NOTE: Having sold most of our meat birds live for several years, we’ll no longer be dressing them out for the public on a pre-order basis.
+NOTE: Having sold most of our meat birds live for several years, we’ll no longer be dressing them out for the public.

 They are red-feathered and descended from the Label Rouge chickens of France.
-Chicks arrive in late May and are ready for sale in July or August.
+This year they are slated to arrive on May 20 and should be large enough for the table by mid-August.
+These sell out LIVE very quickly!

-White Cornish Rocks should arrive in August for sale to our Orthodox Jewish customers on Kapparot in October.
-Any extras will be available after Yom Kippur.
+White Cornish Rocks should arrive at the end of July for sale to our Orthodox Jewish customers on Kapparot, Sept.
+19. Any extras will be available LIVE after noon on that day.

 Having access to green plants and fresh air, growing longer than grocery-store chickens, and being able to exercise give the chickens firm-textured, rich-flavored meat.
 The meat may even have a yellow tint from the carotene in the green grass and forbs the chickens consumed.
 Our meat chickens consume grain and are not certified organic.